Mohammad8921/UniformStabilityOfAdam/README.md

 # Uniform Stability of Adam Algorithm and its Effect on Generalization Error of Deep Neural Networks
 ## Info
-This repo contains all of the codes of my master theoretical thesis supervised by [Dr. Amin Gheibi](https://scholar.google.ca/citations?user=7Eng5oAAAAAJ&hl=en), conducted at Amirkabir University of Technology (Tehran Polytechnic).
+This repo contains all of codes of my master theoretical thesis supervised by [Dr. Amin Gheibi](https://scholar.google.ca/citations?user=7Eng5oAAAAAJ&hl=en), conducted at Amirkabir University of Technology (Tehran Polytechnic).

 ## Abstract
 * We theoretically connected the Lipschitz constant and maximum value of a loss function to the generalization error of deep learning models trained by the Adam and AdamW optimizers under the uniform stability theory.
 * Using the theoretical results, we proposed a novel loss function for training deep classification models to improve the generalization performance and overcome the over-fitting issue.
 * We assessed our theorems in human age estimation based on face images.
-* We trained deep neural networks using our new loss function in the image and node classification problems in order to stabilize the output models and increase their accuarcy.
+* We trained deep neural networks using our new loss function in the image and node classification problems in order to stabilize the output models and increase their accuracy.
 * Requirements:
   - Python 3.7.8
   - SciPy 1.7.3